 Green energy and technology is in the core of LUT’s expertise.

-After completing this Master’s programme, you will be able to:
+After completing this Master’s program, you will be able to:

 - analyse, design and select energy conversion processes for different applications, taking technological, economical, environmental and societal aspects into account